-New Hampshire has the oldest insurance regulatory body in the United Sates.
+New Hampshire has the oldest insurance regulatory body in the United States.
 The state also has moderate rates, despite having no economic caps and no statutes of limitations in medical malpractice cases.
 New Hampshire has continued to enjoy these rates even without strong tort reform.

 - Brings you multiple medical malpractice quotes, saving you time and giving you a chance to compare policies.

-- Ensures you don't have to buy separate tail coverage, because we make sure Prior Acts Coverage is in place.
+- Ensures you don't have to buy separate tail coverage because we make sure Prior Acts Coverage is in place.

 - Checks to see whether you qualify for New-to-Practice or other available discounts.

 - Stays current about new and upcoming changes to the medical malpractice market and liability laws, ensuring you have the information you need to make the right insurance choices now.

 - Listens to your needs and brings you custom medical malpractice insurance solutions.

 - Answers your questions and helps you secure the medical malpractice insurance you need.

 - Is a veteran and leader in the medical malpractice insurance market, and we bring this expertise to your practice.

 New Hampshire Medical Malpractice Insurance Fast Facts